 Let me bring you up to speed…Hi.
 I’m Nesceda.
 I’m an Autistic woman, working on Wurundjeri land as an Autism Connect Advisor for Amaze, and an independent producer of comedy and cabaret shows.
 Oh, and I also make pompoms – but that’s kind of irrelevant.

 I am proud to be Autistic.
 I feel fortunate that I was aware of my identity from a young age, but I haven’t fully understood my identity until adulthood.
 However, I must begin this by saying that as a white woman from middle-class Australia, with access to early diagnosis, I come from a place of privilege where my environment and connections have encouraged me to feel proud without fear.
-It is important that we amplify those voices to truly understand and support our community.
+It is important that we amplify the voices of those from all different backgrounds to truly understand and support our community.

 A diagnosis of Asperger’s at age 3 made things make sense for my family.
 Even as an Autistic person, I thought that the spectrum was linear.
 I think we all thought that at some stage.
 Well guess what?
 There’s no ‘mild’ or ‘severe’ Autism…shock horror!
 ‘Severe’ should be reserved for fire danger warnings, and ‘mild’ should only refer to salsa!
 Autism is in fact just as diverse as our world is.
 Yes, we all share characteristics to varying degrees, but Autism is not quantifiable.
 There are strengths and challenges and obstacles and excitements that come with being Autistic.
 Yeah, I can and have achieved things, but it’s not in spite of Autism – it’s because of it.
 On the flip side, if you say someone’s “severe”… that sounds awful!
 You are discounting and undermining a person’s capabilities.
 So as a general rule of thumb… don’t use functioning labels.